 By following this process step-by-step throughout their research study(s), scientists increase the chances of finding solid results that can be published and influences others to do similar work.

-Research process tips - Overview of all steps involved
+Research process tips

 A research process is a series of steps that you follow when undertaking your research.
 It’s an effective way of getting the best results from your project.
 We’ve outlined some useful tips for planning, conducting and writing up your research below.
 Remember, these are just guidelines – there is no set pattern to adhere to!